-1. Indicator title Number of VC's/Tech Regulations (new and amended) submitted to the dtic , submitted for 1 st and 2 nd gazetting 2.
-Definition Number of New and Amended Compulsory Specifications/ Technical Regulations submitted to the dtic for first gazetting.
+T 1.
+Indicator title Number of VC's/Tech Regulations (new and amended) submitted to the dtic , submitted for 1 st and 2 nd gazetting 2.
+Definition Number of New and Amended Compulsory Specifications/ Technical Regulations submitted to the dtic for first and second gazetting.
 The process is as per the CSP 350 procedure.
 The VC development, amendment and withdrawal process is the same and thus the CSP process is followed requiring same effort from the NRCS.
-3. Source/collection of data NRCS Senior Management meeting minutes for proof of approval and confirmation of receipt by the dtic .
-4. Method of calculation Simple count addition of the different compulsory specifications or technical regulations 5.
-Means of verification The dtic submission documentation 6.
-Assumptions None 7.
-Disaggregation of Beneficiaries N/A. Meant for all South Africans 8.
-Spatial Transformation N/A 9.
-Calculation Type Cumulative 10.
-Reporting cycle Quarterly cumulative reporting 11.
-Desired performance Performance level prior to COVID-19 Pandemic 12.
-Indicator responsibility RRD General Manager
+3. Source/collection o NRCS Senior Management meeting minutes for proof of data approval and confirmation of receipt by the dtic .
+4. Method o Simple count addition of the different compulsory calculation specifications or technical regulations 15 Means of verification The dtic submission documentation 5.
+Means of verification The dtic submission documentation 5.
+Means of verification 6.
+Assumptions The dtic submission documentation None None 6.
+Assumptions None 6.
+Assumptions 7.
+Disaggregation o None Assumptions Disaggregation o Beneficiaries None None N/A. Meant for all South Africans Assumptions Disaggregation o Beneficiaries Spatial None None N/A. Meant for all South Africans Assumptions Disaggregation o Beneficiaries Spatial None None N/A. Meant for all South Africans Assumptions Disaggregation on Beneficiaries Spatial Transformation Calculation Type None N/A. Meant for all South Africans N/A Cumulative Assumptions Disaggregation o Beneficiaries Spatial Transformation None N/A. Meant for all South Africans N/A Assumptions Disaggregation on Beneficiaries Spatial Transformation Calculation Type None None N/A. Meant for all South Africans N/A Cumulative Quarterly cumulative reporting 6.
+Assumptions 7.
+Disaggregation or Beneficiaries 8.
+Spatial Transformation 9.
+Calculation Type 10.Reporting cycle None None N/A. Meant for all South Africans N/A Cumulative Quarterly cumulative reporting 6.
+Assumptions 7.
+Disaggregation of Beneficiaries 8.
+Spatial Transformation 9.
+Calculation Type 10.
+Reporting cycle 11.
+Desired performance None None N/A. Meant for all South Africans N/A Cumulative Quarterly cumulative reporting Performance level prior to COVID-19 Pandemic